vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Mahābhadrā and is very holy; Śiva deity; SmK 438, GK

 605-606, PC 138.
 Mahābhādrī--Vide under Kārtika for rule about Mahā'.
-Mahāmāghi-When the Sun is in Sravana nakṣatra and the
+Mahāmāghi-When the Sun is in Śravaṇa nakṣatra and the

 Moon in Maghā it is called Mahāmāghi, acc. to R. M. 1366 ( vide ABORI. vol. 36 p.
-331 for three verses on Māghisnāna) and it adds that in Māgha waters exclaim when the Sun is just risen 'what great sinner, whether a drinker of surā or murderer of a brāhmaṇa, shall we purify', This verse is q. by VKK 490 from Bhav. and by Smk 439 (from Pad.); PC ( 313-314) says that when Saturn is in Meṣa (Ram), the Moon and Jupiter in Simha (Lion) and the Sun is in Sravana-nakṣatra then it is Mahāmāghi.
+331 for three verses on Māghisnāna) and it adds that in Māgha waters exclaim when the Sun is just risen 'what great sinner, whether a drinker of surā or murderer of a brāhmaṇa, shall we purify', This verse is q. by VKK 490 from Bhav. and by Smk 439 (from Pad.); PC ( 313-314) says that when Saturn is in Meṣa (Ram), the Moon and Jupiter in Simha (Lion) and the Sun is in Śravaṇa-nakṣatra then it is Mahāmāghi.
 Vide NS 221 for other views.
 This verse emphasizes the importance of Māghasnāna at Prayāga and other holy rivers and in holy tanks in early morning for the removal of sins, Vide H. of Dh. vol. IV p.
 617 for Māghasnāna.
 In Tamil country 'Makha' is an annual temple festival and Maha makha occurs once in twelve years, when a great meļā is held at Kumbhakonam for a bath in a tank there called maha magha tank, the meļā being comparable to the Kumbhamelā at Prayāga.
 This festival is popularly known as 'Mamangam' and takes place when the Full Moon is in Maghānakṣatra and Jupiter is in Maghā or in the sign of Lion.
 It fell on 23th February in 1955 according to south Indian Almanacs.
 It is reported that about a million people took a bath this year in eight to ten hours from 2 A. M. in the Mahamakham tank at Kumbhakopam from which muddy water was pumped out and in which fresh water from the Kāverī river was made to flow.

 It is surprising that hardly any medieval digest refers either to the Mahāmakham festival or the Kumbha meļā.
 The great emperor Harsa used to hold once every five years a great meļā at Prayāga on the great sandy plain to the west of the sargam on the site where the Kumbhameļā is held in modern times and distributed the